 HPV vaccines can help prevent cancer later in life

-HPV, or human papillomavirus, is an infection that is commonly associated with sexually transmitted diseases.
+HPV, or human papillomavirus, is an infection that is commonly associated with sexually transmitted infections.
 But HPV is also associated with six different cancers, one of which includes head and neck cancer.

 While some people infected with HPV may not have severe or more progressed symptoms at the time of diagnosis, it can be years after an initial HPV infection before cancer develops.